 I spent some time with that number, and found its rational expression is interesting.
 This value for pi is ever-so-slightly smaller than the actual value.

-When I discovered the melody in pi and wrote the final note, one of the thoughts I had in that moment was that this song is the key to unlocking the ultimate technology and becoming absolute masters of matter and space-time.
-This music is the most beautiful I can possibly imagine.
-Can you imagine if it is also the key to solving all the resource/energy scarcity humanity suffers from? ... saved from detrimental consumption by one musical note ...
-It would be completely overwhelming emotionally to learn that we live in a world of such beauty.
+When I discovered the melody in pi and wrote the final note, one of the dozen thoughts I had in that moment was that this song may be the key to unlocking the ultimate technology and becoming masters of matter and space-time.
+This music is the most beautiful I can imagine.
+Can you imagine if it is also the key to ending detrimental consumption?
+It would be overwhelming to learn that the future of humanity was saved by the music of infinity.
+I can't imagine a more beautiful world than that.
+A perfect home.

 Euler's number played as a melody and resolved can also be expressed rationally.